mozilla/ichnaea/docs/rate_control.rst

    :align: center
    :alt: The backlog reaches a maximum around the target, and clears more quickly when the input reduces

-In our simulation, a sample rate of 90% - 100% was sufficient to keep the queue sizes from increasing much past the target.
+In our simulation, the controller picked a sample rate between 90% and 100% during peak traffic, which was sufficient to keep the queue sizes slightly above the target.
 This means that most observations will be processed, even during busy periods.
+It quickly responded to traffic spikes during peak periods by dropping the sample rate to 60%.

 ..
 Source document:
 .. https://docs.google.com/spreadsheets/d/1FQMB6tof7atdrWY_hqwL5t-PBjVklktjF56u8ZJ1lZw/edit?usp=sharing